 In a recent prospective study of black men, a group at high risk of both vitamin D deficiency and prostate cancer, it was found that serum vitamin D binding protein was inversely associated with prostate cancer risk independent of 25(OH)D status.
 This study was part of the Prostate, Lung, Colorectal, and Ovarian Cancer Screening Trial (PLCO) that studied 678 black men who were part of this trial.

 “We know that black men not only have a higher risk for prostate cancer but also are diagnosed at an earlier age with oftentimes a more aggressive form of it,” stated Dr. Samadi.
-“In the United States, there is a 70% higher incidence of prostate cancer among black men who also have more than double the likelihood of dying from the disease when compared to white men.
+“In the United States, there is a 70% higher incidence for prostate cancer among black men who also have more than double the likelihood of dying from the disease when compared to white men.
 On top of that, there is a higher prevalence of low vitamin D status among black individuals due to their higher melanin content in their darker skin.”

 It is the high melanin content that reduces the synthesis of vitamin D3 from 7-dehydrocholesterol when exposed to ultraviolet B radiation that increases the chance of black men having a low vitamin D status.
 This is also compounded by the fact that black men tend to have a lower dietary and supplemental intake of vitamin D.